 (3) Notes in this Act are provided to assist understanding and do not form part of this Act.

+[Section 4 amended by No. 21 of 2008 s.
+710.]

 5. Meaning of “reasonably suspects”

 For the purposes of this Act, a person reasonably suspects something at a relevant time if the person personally has grounds at the time for suspecting the thing and those grounds (even if they are subsequently found to be false or non existent), when judged objectively, are reasonable.